yapro/doctrine2-orientdb-restful-driver/README.md

     driver_class:   OrientDB\Driver

-2) Change you settings for connect ro database in file:
+2) Change you settings for connect to database in file:

     /app/config/parameters.yml